microsoft/industry/foundations/powerPlatform/readme.md

 ## Business Continuity and Disaster Recovery

+Protecting your data in Power Platform is primarily at the Environment level, and allows you to protect data in customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation), and providing continuous availability of service are important.
+You have multiple options for backing up and restoring your environments.
 ### Design considerations

 * Monitor the M365 message center for planned service interruptions which will identify the date and time of the service maintenance.
 * Unplanned service interruptions result in a notice that the organization is currently undergoing unplanned maintenance
+* Backup and restore can be done per Environment.
+* Power Platform performs system backups, and:
+ * Depending on the amount of copied and restored audit data, copy and restore operations can take up to 8 hours.
+ * All your environments, except Trial environments (standard and subscription-based), are backed up.
+ * System backups occur continuously.
+The underlying technology used is Azure SQL Database.
+See SQL Database documentation Automated backups for details.
+ * System backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days. * System backups for production environments which don't have Dynamics 365 applications deployed in them will be retained for 7 days.
+System backups for sandbox environments will be retained for 7 days.
+* You must restore an environment to the same region in which it was backed up.
+* When an environment is restored onto itself, audit logs aren't deleted.
+For example, when an environment is restored onto itself to a past time t1, full audit data for the environment will be available, including any audit logs that were generated after t1.
+* Admins of an Environment can also do manual backups:
+ * A backup is created for you when we update your environment.
+ * You can back up production and sandbox environments.
+ * You can't back up the default environment.
+ * Sandbox backups are retained for up to 7 days.
+ * Manual backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days.
+ * Manual backups for production environments which do not have Dynamics 365 applications deployed in them will be retained for 7 days.
+ * You are not limited in the number of manual backups you can make.
+ * Manual backups do not count against your storage limits.
+ * You must restore an environment to the same region in which it was backed up.

 ### Design recommendations